Shalini (actress): Personal life

 In 1999, during the shoot of Saran's Amarkkalam, Shalini began to date her co-star Ajith Kumar, who proposed to Shalini.
 They got married on 24 April 2000 at Chennai.
 Ajith Kumar is a practicing Hindu.
-After their marriage, Shalini retired as an actress following the completion of two unfinished projects.
-The couple have two children - a daughter Anoushka (born 2008) and a son Aadvik (born 2015).
+After their marriage, Shalini retired as an actress following the completion of two of her unfinished projects.
+The couple have two children; a daughter Anoushka (born January 3, 2008) and a son Aadvik (born March 2, 2015).